StoneCypher/i18nFormattingNotes/README.md

 | Japan         | `,`        | `.`       | 4       | -       | 2        | 1,2345,6789.01                     |
 | India         | `,`        | `.`       | 2/3     | -       | 2        | 12,34,56,789.01                    |
 | Saudi Arabia  | `&#x066C;` | `&#1643;` | 3       | -       | 2        | 123&#x066C;456&#x066C;789&#1643;01 |

+There are lots more notations for numbers, and there are lots more notations than numbers.